 There are two types of sunscreen you can choose from: physical (mineral) and chemical.
 Physical sunscreen acts as a barrier between the top of your skin's surface and the sun's rays.
 While active ingredients like titanium dioxide and zinc oxide do a better job deflecting UV rays from absorbing into your skin, they're also thicker and don't rub in as easily.
 This could leave a lingering white cast, which is more noticeable for people with darker skin tones.

 Chemical sunscreens, meanwhile, tend to work like a sponge.
 They absorb the sun's rays and convert them into heat, according to the American Academy of Dermatology.
-While chemical sunscreens can leave less of a white cast, if any at all, Lee pointed out that this conversion to heat can cause issues for people with sensitive skin issues like rosacea.
+While chemical sunscreens can leave less of a white cast, if any at all, Lee points out that this conversion to heat can cause issues for people with sensitive skin issues like rosacea.

-Both King and Lee also noted that there have been some issues with the ingredients in chemical sunscreens.
+Both King and Lee also note that there have been some issues with the ingredients in chemical sunscreens.
 Oxybenzone, a common ingredient in chemical sunscreens, has been rated an eight by the Environmental Working Group, a rating that puts it in the high hazard category.
 Octinoxate, along with oxybenzone, has been shown to have a negative impact on the coral reef and marine life, according to the National Ocean Service.

 How often should you apply sunscreen?